need4swede/campus-alert-system/entra-id-configuration.md

 ## Additional Notes

+- **IMPORTANT**: Client secrets should NOT be used with SPAs.
+They are only for confidential clients (like server-side applications).
-- The client secret is no longer needed in the client-side code since PKCE provides the necessary security
+- PKCE provides the necessary security for SPAs without requiring a client secret
 - No server-side component is required for authentication
 - This approach follows the latest security best practices for SPAs
 - Make sure your redirect URI in Entra ID exactly matches the one in your application (including protocol, domain, port, and path)